davewhiteland/compsci-superbasics/collections/_command-line/spaces.md

 order: 112
 ---

 All the spaces on the command line get squashed (collapsed) into single spaces.
-They are not commands themselves, but they server as seperators between commands.
+They are not commands themselves, but they server as separators between commands.

 If you type a few spaces at the prompt, you'll see the cursor move along.
 (If there wasn't a cursor, you wouldn't be able to see this happening).